Bud Nygren

 Bernard Clifford "Bud" Nygren (November 14, 1918 – December 26, 1984) was an American football player and coach.
 He played college football at San Jose State Teachers College—now known as San Jose State University—and professionally for the Los Angeles Dons and Brooklyn Dodgers of the All-America Football Conference (AAFC).
 Nygren served as the head football coach at College of the Sequoias from 1948 to 1950.

-Early years
+Early life

 Born in Minneapolis, Nygren attended Forest Lake Area High School, graduating in 1936, where he was a multi-sport athlete.
 He began playing college football at Gustavus Adolphus College.
 He then transferred to San Jose State where he was selected as a Little All-American in 1940 and led the All-California Coast Conference in scoring.
 In September 1940 he was named the NBC National Player of the Week.
 He also received varsity letters in basketball and track and ran the 100 in 9.9 seconds.

 Nygren served as a pilot in the United States Army Air Forces during World War II.